abhiagar2019/HeartDiseasePrediction/README.md

 2. Top 10 selected features (removing co-linear and features that were not highly correlated with the target variable)
 3. PCA with 8 components having 80% cumulative variance

-So, in total 24 models to understand which model provides the best results.
+So, in total 24 models were run to understand which model would provide the best results.

 Girdsearched SVM comes out as the best model with cross validation score of 84% (FYI, base accuracy was 54%).